sourcegraph/about/handbook/engineering/observability/monitoring_pillars.md

 Using the Grafana WYSIWYG editor, or otherwise operating outside the constraints of [the monitoring generator](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/monitoring) makes it:

-- Extremely easy to introduce dashboards that do not comply with the constraints we want to impose.
+- Much harder to integrate with our [monitoring architecture](./monitoring_architecture.md): generated dashboard integration, generated documentation, alerting support, and more.
 - Extremely easy to introduce dashboards that have inconsistency errors through mistakes that are easy to make (e.g. not using UTC time on dashboards, the preset timeframe being inconsistent, it not self-describing to admins what it does, etc.)
 - Difficult for others to modify and review without introducing regressions (e.g. due to Grafana schema version changes, which happen frequently, producing large diffs)
-- Much harder to declare proper alerts in our regular high-level alerting architecture.

 To learn more about what you get for free by using the monitoring generator, see [TODO](#TODO).